 If you want to gaze in awe at all the peaks and valleys across Asheville, you just have to hit the Waterrock Knob trail.
 At only 1.2 miles round-trip, the trail is a quick walk, although it gets rather steep at times.
 By the time you reach the top, you’ll be at 6,273 feet in elevation, giving you a bird’s eye view of the sheer beauty of the Appalachians.

 For the ultimate experience, time your trip so you’ll reach the end of the trail just before sunrise or sunset.
 Then, set up your chairs and enjoy the view as the sky lights up in vivid purple, red, pink, and orange hues.

 For an overhead view of the stunning Blue Ridge Mountains, take a trip up the Craggy Pinnacle trail.
-On this 1.4-mile round trip hike, you’ll get to go through rhododendron tunnels surrounded by wildflowers.
-Plus, you’ll encounter many twisted birch trees, each with their own story to tell, giving you photo opportunities galore.
+On this 1.4-mile round-trip hike, you’ll get to go through rhododendron tunnels surrounded by wildflowers.
+Plus, you’ll encounter many twisted birch trees, each with its own story to tell, giving you photo opportunities galore.